-(collectively, the "Main Street Principal Employment Agreement Amendments"), (b) First Busey expressly agrees to assume, as of the Effective Time, all of Main Street's obligations under each of the Outstanding Main Street Employment Agreements, as amended, provided, however, as soon as practicable after the execution of this Agreement, Main Street shall request each of its Employees who is a party to an Outstanding Main Street Employment Agreement and who is not a party to a Main Street Principal Employment Agreement Amendment to enter into an amendment to its respective Outstanding Main Street Employment Agreement to provide for a waiver of any change of control or severance payment as a result of the Merger or any of the transactions contemplated hereby, which shall be in the forms set forth in Main Street's Disclosure Schedule, and (c) simultaneously with the execution of this Agreement, First Busey has entered into employment agreements with each of the First Busey officers identified in Annex 5 attached hereto, (the "First Busey Principal Employment Agreements") in the forms set forth in First Busey's Disclosure Schedule, effective as of the Effective Time.
-Main Street and First Busey further agree that, as soon as practicable after the execution of this Agreement, First Busey may enter into employment agreements with certain of the First Busey officers and employees as listed and described in First Busey's Disclosure Schedule.
+(collectively, the "Main Street Principal Employment Agreement Amendments"), (b) First Busey expressly agrees to assume, as of the Effective Time, all of Main Street's obligations under each of the Outstanding Main Street Employment Agreements, as amended, provided, however, as soon as practicable after the execution of this Agreement, Main Street shall request each of its Employees who is a party to an Outstanding Main Street Employment Agreement and who is not a party to a Main Street Principal Employment Agreement Amendment to enter into an amendment to its respective Outstanding Main Street Employment Agreement to provide for a waiver of any change of control or severance payment as a result of the Merger or any of the transactions contemplated hereby, which shall be in the forms set forth in Main Street's Disclosure Schedule, and (c) simultaneously with the execution of this Agreement, First Busey has entered into employment agreements with each of the First Busey officers identified in Annex 5 attached hereto, (the "First Busey Principal Employment Agreement, First Busey is Disclosure Schedule, effective as of the Effective Time.
+Main Street and First Busey further agree that, as soon as practicable after the execution of this Agreement, First Busey may enter into employment agreements with certain of the First Busey officers and employment agreements with certain of the First Busey officers and employment agreements with certain of the First Busey officers and employment agreements with certain of the First Busey officers and employment agreements with certain of the First Busey's Disclosure Schedule.